Songbird Sings Legrand: Synopsis and reception

-The concert was divided into two segments; the first act featured Legrand and the San Miguel Philharmonic Orchestra playing overtures of the composer's notable works.
+The concert was divided into two segments; the first act featured Legrand and the San Miguel Philharmonic Orchestra playing overtures of the composer's works.
 These included renditions of "I Will Wait for You" from the 1964 musical drama The Umbrellas of Cherbourg, "How Do You Keep the Music Playing?" from the 1982 romantic comedy Best Friends, and "Summer Me, Winter Me" from the 1969 drama The Picasso Summer.
 After an intermission, Velasquez appeared onstage wearing a white ballgown and sang "Quand on s'aime" as a duet with Legrand.
 She then continued with "Between Yesterday and Tomorrow", before transitioning directly into several numbers, including Barbra Streisand's "On My Way to You".
 Next, Velasquez sang "Kailangan Ko'y Ikaw" accompanied by Legrand playing the piano, before she went offstage.
 After Legrand played two short pieces, Velasquez returned onstage and immediately started with "The Summer Knows" from the 1971 film Summer of '42.
 She then sat centerstage and performed "Something New in My Life" and "Happy".
 The setlist continued with duets of "What Are You Doing the Rest of Your Life?" and "The Windmills of Your Mind".
 For the final act, Velasquez and Legrand performed songs from the 1983 musical film Yentl.
 The pair closed the show with an encore performance of "A Piece of Sky".

 The concert garnered mixed reviews from music critics.
-There was praise for the enormity of its production, while it was criticized for its exclusion of Legrand's widely popular works from the repertoire.
+There was praise for the ambitious magnitude of its production, while it was criticized for its exclusion of Legrand's widely popular works from the repertoire.
 Vladimir Bunoan of the Philippine Daily Inquirer commended Velasquez's "subtle dramatic styling" and "moving" performances, but was critical of her limited musical numbers.
 He added, "Allowing Velasquez more stage time would not necessarily take out the focus from the composer.
 In fact, the songs, I believe, would be better served."
 He concluded, "[It] is still a well-produced, well-performed show.
 Clearly a cut above our usual concerts here.
 But there were just too many opportunities that have been missed."
 Writer Ronald Mangubat, also from the Philippine Daily Inquirer, was appreciative of Velasquez's "restrained singing" but felt that the show had little "verbal interaction", further writing that she "could have expressed herself more during the show ... there was an air of coldness in what was supposed to be a warm, romantic show".
 In contrast, The Philippine Star critic Jonathan Chua wrote, "[Velasquez's] singing at the concert was equal to the song.
 [She] substituted expression for exclamation, tempering what would have been merely strident."
 Journalist Edmund Sicam called the concert a "quiet interlude", writing, "[T]here were no sexy dancers or fancy lighting to jazz up the musical numbers ...
 [Velasquez] held back her powerful voice for many of the numbers, something she has never done in her other concerts.
 Legrand's music and enchanting lyrics were enough to get the audience to applaud heartily."